 Finding Sponsored Work

 Most of the time, sponsored blog post enquiries land in my email inbox.
-I am yet to pitch a brand myself!
+I don’t tend to pitch brands, but I’m trying to push myself out of the comfort zone a little to get out there more!

 I tend to ignore Instagram DM’s because 9 times out of 10 it’s a dodgy MLM, or a brand asking me to buy their fast fashion product at a discounted rate.
 Not for me.

-Google Adsense has been quite hit and miss for me, so I recently switched to Ezoic.
-They work with Google Adsense, but enable you to earn more money from advertising.
+Google Adsense has been quite hit and miss for me, so I switched to Ezoic a few months ago.
+They work with Google Adsense as a Publishing Partner, but enable you to earn more money from advertising.

 You need to reach 10,000 monthly sessions to use Ezoic, so the threshold is much easier to attain than Mediavine.
-I’ve only been with them for a few weeks, but my earnings have already doubled compared to Adsense.
+I’ve only been with them for a few months, but my earnings have literally tripled compared to Adsense.

 Affiliate Marketing Programs

 Affiliate marketing is a great way for bloggers and social media influencers to earn an income online.
-I share all about the ways I earn money online as a micro-influencer and freelance writer over on Internet Wages.
+I share all about the ways I earn money online through side hustles and freelance writing over on Internet Wages.

 Here I’ll be recommending my top-performing affiliate programs.
 Some of these are referral links, meaning I earn a commission.

 - Ultimate Bundles.
 This is my favourite platform for affiliate marketing.
-Ultimate Bundles pay a 40% commission rate, and provide many resources for helping you succeed.
+Ultimate Bundles pay a 40% commission rate and provide many resources for helping you succeed.
 Anyone can join for free.
-I believe in their products as a customer myself, and I’ve learned a lot since joining.
+I love their products as a customer myself, and I’ve learned a lot since joining.

 - I also use AWIN and Amazon Associates, although their commission rates are lower than Ultimate Bundles.
 I mainly use these for linking to specific products, like books, makeup or skincare.
 AWIN generally pays more than Amazon Associates, and you can find many premade ad graphics on there for your blog, email marketing, or social media.
 Commission rates vary per brand, but pretty much all the household-name companies you might like to work with are on AWIN.